krusynth/digitalpolicy/content/_laws/evidence-based-policymaking-act.md

 This act created the position of the @CDO at each agency.
 This role shares some responsibilities for technology management and security with the @CIO and @CISO, though in most cases the CIO retains the primary authority.
 However, the CDO may be positioned anywhere in the organization - sometimes reporting to the CIO, but just as often in an arbitrary other office, such as at @SBA where they're part of the CFO's office.
 Due to no funding being provided with the Act - and thus no additional staff slots - in many agencies the CDO role was assigned as an additional title for an existing staff member.
 For instance, at @DOJ the CIO is also the CDO.
 The act also created the @CDOC.

 ## Confidential Information Protection and Statistical Efficiency Act of 2018
+{:#cipsea}

-The Evidence-Based Policymaking Act also incorporated the Confidential Information Protection and Statistical Efficiency Act.
-This act directs [statistical agencies](/info/agency-scope/#statistical-agencies) to assess their usage and disclosure of confidential information.
+The Evidence-Based Policymaking Act also expanded upon the [Confidential Information Protection and Statistical Efficiency Act](/laws/e-government-act/#cipsea).
+This update directs [statistical agencies](/info/agency-scope/#statistical-agencies) to assess their usage and disclosure of confidential information.
 It also makes it a felony for staff to deliberately disclose such info.

 This act also directs statistical agencies to find opportunities to share information with each other to reduce duplicative actions.